yakupemeksiz/flutter_shortly_demo/README.md

 * A couple of helper classes were created (Dimen and Shared).

 ## General Logic of the Project
-* When the user opened the app for the first time, welcome screen always being showed and after that a short tutorial view being showed.
+* When the user opened the app for the first time, the welcome screen is always being showed and after that, a short tutorial view is showed.
-* If the user opens the app for the second time, tutorial view is not being showed.
+* If the user opens the app for the second time, the tutorial view is not being shown.
-* In order to short a link, enter a valid link and press "Shorten It!" button.
-After a short time, the shortened link will be appear on the screen.
+* To short a link, enter a valid link and press the "Shorten It!" button.
+After a short time, the shortened link will appear on the screen.
 * You can add or delete shortened links easily.

 ## Used Packages (Flutter & Dart)